abrarfuad27/Slotify/README.md

 * On **backend/src/server.js,** uncomment the comment with the localhost with your correct port (whichever port is not used by your computer).
 * When running the backend, use the command `npm run dev`
+* The webapp will be running on your default localhost after `npm start`

 ## IF ON SERVER (i.e. running from SOCS's MERN server)